 I occasionally get asked to talk about my work.
 Below you will find some of the highlights.

 A good portion of these stem from work I did as part of development teams for two pretty cool interactive websites that allow users to explore various dimensions of fatality risks.
 The first, TrafficSTATS, provides users with a means to explore traffic fatality risks for various vehicle types, demographic characteristics, and other parameters.
 Unfortunately, TrafficSTATS is no longer available.

 The second site, Death Risk Rankings, appears to be alive and well.
 This site allows users to see probability of dying by various causes in the United States and the European Union.
 The tutorial is the basis for my annual “purple balls” lecture (that I “borrowed” from Paul Fischbeck.
 Thanks, Paul!).

-In 2014-15 I will be giving two campus lectures that will eventually be available online.
-The first is for the Freshman Studies program, “Matters of Life and Death: An Informal Introduction to Formal Modeling with Thomas Schelling,” (I will be giving a new and improved version in 2015-16!!!).
+In 2014-15 I gave two public lectures on campus.
+The first was for the Freshman Studies program, “Matters of Life and Death: An Informal Introduction to Formal Modeling with Thomas Schelling,” (I will be giving a new and improved version in 2015-16!!!).
 The second was the Spring Honors Convocation, “Is it Warm in Here?
-The Intractable Challenges of Climate Change,” on May 15, 2015.
+The Intractable Challenges of Climate Change” (I start at approximately the 30 minute mark).

 Extensive quotes in Fast Company story on technology-forcing regulations (April 21, 2017)

 Innocuous quote on NPR about fuel efficiency (May 29, 2009)